wmde/wikidata-wikibase-architecture/systems/Query/05-Building_Block_View.md

 ## Overall System

-The Query Service is made up of a few failry distinct components.
+The Query Service is made up of a few fairly distinct components.

 ![](./diagrams/05-00-building-blocks.drawio.svg)